 So, let’s admit it.
 The internet is full of money-making schemes.
-Promises to earn 6-figure salaries from your kitchen or earn hundreds of dollars taking surveys.
+Promises to earn 6-figure salaries from your kitchen or earn hundreds of dollars taking online surveys.
 While its true, taking surveys will not make you rich, there are some legitimate panels out there.

 InboxDollars is an online survey site, but you probably won’t make hundreds of dollars with them.
 And they’re upfront about it.
 Their FAQ’s and blog articles (which give beneficial step-by-step tips for earning with them) suggest you can make an extra $20-$60 a month on the side.